( 4114 Reads)|

 Figure 2.8.
 Energy subsidies by Industry..
 It is nearly impossible to get any useful information out of this chart.
 (Source: Tommy McCall/Environmental Law Institute)

 Figure 2.8 doe does not come close to displaying a clear picture of where energy subsidies are going.
-In fact, it clouds the point, and this was done on purpose probably to obscure the money going to the fossil fuel industry.
+It clouds the point, and this was probably done on purpose to obscure the money going to the fossil fuel industry.
+The “pie chart” shown does not clearly portray the proportion spent in each area, and the purpose of the subsequent inner figures is not apparent until you realize that they are breaking down each quadrant.
+If your reader has to work this hard to understand your chart, you have failed.
 Figure 2.9 shows a more accurate display of the data.

 Figure 2.9.
 Federal spending on energy..
 A more accurate representation of federal spending on energy subsidies.
 As you can see, fossil fuels gets the majority of government funding.